UKCloud/documentation/articles/portal/ptl-how-manage-my-calls.md

 ---
-title: How to manage My Calls users | UKCloud Ltd
+title: How to manage My Calls users
 description: Provides information for Portal administrators for how to manage My Calls users
 services: portal
 author: shighmoor